All Episodes

 We'll continue.

-And when we do, we have Jonathan Gillam and Maria Elvira and much more straight ahead.
+And when we do, we have Jonathan Gillum and Maria Elvira and much more.

 All right, news roundup information overload hour.

-Maria, um, you know, everybody had said in the beginning when this caravan started, and we saw people on the southern border of Mexico breaking down fences and walking right past security and police and the military down in Mexico that this was a big problem.
+Maria, you know, everybody had said in the beginning when this caravan started and we saw people on the southern border of Mexico breaking down fences and walking right past security and police and the military down to Mexico that this was a big problem.

 Some have now decided to turn around and go home because the president says you're not getting into the country.

-And the question is, why did Mexico hand allow it to be handled this way?
+And the question is, why did Mexico allow it to be handled this way?

-Well, because uh, and thank you for having me on your show.
+Well, because, and thank you for having me on your show.

 At the same time, Mexico now needs to understand, and I think that they're coming to the realization that they need to put a stop on their southern border.

-So Mexico, Lopez Obrador, and and President have the same problem, which is trying to determine what are they gonna do with this wave of immigrants trying to either come into Mexico or into the United States.
+So Mexico, Lopez Obador, and President have the same problem, which is trying to determine what are they going to do with this wave of immigrants trying to either come into Mexico or into the United States.

-But I I want to repeat um Mr. Hannity, exactly what I've been saying all along.
+But I want to repeat, Mr. Hannity, exactly what I've been saying all along.

-We're gonna have a caravan and we're gonna have many more caravans because people are desperate in Central America.
+We're going to have a caravan and we're going to have many more caravans because people are desperate in Central America.

 That does not mean that we need to allow everybody in.

-We should only let people that have a legitimate claim for asylum.
+We should only let people that have a legitimate claim for asylum, legitimate claim for asylum.

-If I have been raped five times by a gang in Honduras, that could be grounds for letting lower.
+If I have been raped five times by a gang in Honduras, that could be grounds for letting local government.

-But when you get when you get to Mexico when you get to Mexico, why aren't people applying for asylum there?
+But when you get to Mexico, why aren't people applying for asylum there?

 The goal was really to get to the United States, which I understand.